-Historical: The first chief military observer (BGen Harry Angle in UNMOGIP) and the first Force Commander (MGen E.L.M.
-Burns) were Canadians.
+Historical Background: The UN's first chief military observer (BGen Harry Angle in UNMOGIP) and its first Force Commander (MGen E.L.M.
+Burns in UNEF) were Canadians.
 Canada provided seven force commanders in the 1990s but none since.
-Canada was offered the opportunity to sybmit candidates for force commanders in the D.R.
-Congo and Mali in the new century but did not oblige.
-The highest ranking position since 2005 has been the Force Chief of Staff (military) in MINUSTAH (Haiti), 2005-1017.
+Canada was offered the opportunity to submit candidates for force commanders in the D.R.
+Congo and Mali in the new century but did not commit.
+The highest ranking position in the twenty-first century has been the Force Chief of Staff (military) in MINUSTAH (Haiti), 2005-2017.

-Pledges: As part of the "Contribution of police and up to 600 military personnel" (Vancouver commitment, "advancing" the London pledge):
+Pledges: Made as part of the "Contribution of police and up to 600 military personnel" (2017 Vancouver commitment, "advancing" the London pledge):

 Aviation Task Force

 New Police missions being examined [vague]

 Status: only one of these pledges has been honoured (the aviation task force, currently deployed in Mali).
 All the others are not yet implemented.
 A transport aircraft unit (C-130) was promised for UN service, based in Entebbe, supposedly to be deployed by August 2018, but that plan fall into limbo (CBC, 5 September 2018) and the agreement was only signed in August 2019.
 The plane is only offered for five days a month, diverting form the NATO mission in Iraq.
 The plans for the deployment of a QRF for the Golan Heights (UNDOF) is being examined as a possibility.
 Nine police officers are now deployed to the Mali mission.